 - Terminated employees have access to wreak havoc on their way out the door.

-Solution: Stop these dumpster fires before they can happen by setting simple controls on a contract management software for who can view or, more importantly, delete files.
+Solution: Stop these dumpster fires before they can happen.
+Manage user access by setting simple controls on a contract management software for who can view or, more importantly, delete files.
 Bonus: Make sure your system allows you to restore deleted files if needed.
 (If you’re a company owner … you probably want to take a step back on this one and revoke your own permissions …).

 6) Forgetting About Amendments